priyamvad-tripathi/DeepShape2/README.md

 For **DeepShape II**, please search for the latest publication and cite the most recent version.

 ---
 ## Contact

-For questions or dataset access, please contact:
+For questions or dataset access:
 [priyamvad.tripathi@oca.eu](mailto:priyamvad.tripathi@oca.eu)